-Stella
+Student 1

 Thank you, Congressman Cleaver, for taking the time to meet with us.
 I am Stella Linn and we are members of the Social Justice Club of Pembroke Hill.
 Our club is a group of 7th grade students that meet every other week to talk about social issues affecting our community and to learn how we can help.